Phorest

-Phorest Salon Software, a subsidiary of nDevor Systems Limited, is an SaaS company that specializes in computer software for hairdressers, spas, and beauty salon owners.

-The Phorest software is used in more than 10,000 salons in ten countries worldwide.
-The software manages all aspects of the salons business, including appointments, stock, reporting and rotas.
+Phorest is salon and spa management software.
+It combines appointment booking, integrated payments, multi-channel marketing, staff performance tracking, and a loyalty programme in one platform.

+It is used by salons, spas and aesthetic clinics across Ireland, the UK, USA and Australia.
+Phorest helps owners to increase average client spend, reduce no-shows and measure revenue from every marketing campaign.
+Designed specifically for hair and beauty operators and clinics offering aesthetic treatments, it includes digital consultation forms, face-mapping, and before/after imaging tools.
+It is suited for both multi-location and single site businesses.

 History

-Phorest was founded in 2002, by Ronan Perceval in Dublin, Ireland.
-The company has offices in London, Helsinki, Finland, Brisbane, Australia Cologne, Germany and Philadelphia, USA.
+Phorest was founded in 2004, by Ronan Perceval in Dublin, Ireland.
+The company has offices in Dublin, Ireland; Helsinki, Finland; Brisbane, Australia; Cologne, Germany; and Philadelphia, USA.

 Phorest first designed and developed an online messenger application, known as "Phorest Messenger", that it released in Ireland.
-By May 2005, Phorest had 100 clients.
 In June 2005, Phorest acquired their largest competitor, Stylebase, adding 170 salons.

-At this point the company focused on becoming the number one provider of salon software in the European Union and USA.
-Phorest competitors include Millennium and Daysmart.
+Funding

 On 19 August 2011, Phorest announced it had received a seed investment of €1.3m from Enterprise Ireland and private investors.

 In June 2018, the company announced a €20m round of funding from Susquehanna Growth Equity for international expansion.